debiancn/aria2-fast/doc/manual-src/en/aria2c.rst

   progress and path/URI.
 The percentage of progress and path/URI are printed for each requested file in each row.
   Default: ``default``

+.. option:: --dscp=<DSCP>

+  Set DSCP value in outgoing IP packets of BitTorrent traffic for QoS.
+This parameter sets only DSCP bits in TOS field of IP packets, not the whole field.
+If you take values from */usr/include/netinet/ip.h* divide them by 4 (otherwise values would be incorrect, e.g. your ``CS1`` class would turn into ``CS4``).
+If you take commonly used values from RFC, network vendors' documentation, Wikipedia or any other source, use them as they are.

+.. option:: --enable-color[=true|false]

+  Enable color output for a terminal.
+  Default: ``true``

 .. option:: --enable-mmap[=true|false]